opencog/learn/README-Vision.md

 [`GreaterThanLink`](https://wiki.opencog.org/w/GreaterThanLink)
 but not the `HueFilterLink` nor the `HaarWaveletLink` - these would need to be created and attached to an image processing library.
+Presumably, OpenCV would be the canonical choice.
+The Atoms themselves should probably be shaped to closely resemble the natural OpenCV API.

 It is envisioned that video and audio sources would inherit from [`StreamValue`](https://wiki.opencog.org/w/Value), and that video and audio samples from specific points in the processing pipeline could be samples with StreamValues.
 Details are TBD, StreamValues are currently an experimental part of the AtomSpace.

+The reset of this text repeatedly talks about segmentation.
+In fact, segmentation might not be the best approach: it might only be useful for initial bringup and proof of concept.
+If it is used, then the corresponding Atom migh be called `ConvexContingousRegionLink` or something like that.

 Practical matters
 -----------------